Small Business, Enterprise and Employment Act 2015: Access to finance

-The provisions mentioned in the long title regarding "improved access to finance for businesses and individuals" are incorporated in Part 1 of the Act.
+The act aimed to support small businesses by cutting bureaucracy and enabling them to access finance.
+The provisions mentioned in the long title regarding "improved access to finance for businesses and individuals" are incorporated in Part 1 of the act.
 This part includes provision for regulatory control over contract clauses which "prohibit or impose a condition, or other restriction, on the assignment (or, in Scotland, assignation) by a party to the contract of the right to be paid any amount under the contract or any other contract between the parties".
+Provision for HMRC to disclose VAT non-financial registration information was included in Section 8.